novayo/LeetCode/1055_Shortest_Way_to_Form_String/README.md

 * Memory Usage: 14.4 MB, less than 16.97% of Python3 online submissions for Shortest Way to Form String.

 > loop

+---

+try_5.py: O(m*n) O(1)

+* Runtime: 92 ms, faster than 36.79% of Python3 online submissions for Shortest Way to Form String.
+* Memory Usage: 13.8 MB, less than 81.79% of Python3 online submissions for Shortest Way to Form String.

+> loop